Previous Intro’s N – Z

 RED DYNAMO

-The first day I saw this flower in my seedling patch, I nearly fainted.
+The first day that I saw this seedling in my seedling patch, I nearly fainted.
 On a very tall strong scape, perched in the middle of the seedling patch, sat a flat full 8.5 inch perfect red flower.
-As the day progressed (it was a horribly hot 95 degree and exceptionally humid day) this flower remained unperturbed by its hostile environment.
-After being in the full sun all day long, it still looked the same.
-It is an early morning opener.
-In the growing beds, it has been a stellar performer, with blooms sometimes reaching a 9 inch diameter size.
+As the day progressed (it was a horriblyhot 95 degree andexceptionally humid day) this flower remained unperturbed by its hostile environment.
+After being in the sun all day long, it still looked just the same.
+In the growing beds, it has been a stellar performer, with blooms sometimes reaching the diameter size of 9 inches.
 It has excellent substance which allows it to maintain its perfect form, and we see no bloom deterioration at day’s end.
-It is top branched only, but with its extremely large size, it seems irrelevant as the plant does not have room for many of these blooms to be open at any one time.
+It is top-branched only, but with its extremely large size, it seems irrelevant, as the plant does not have room for many of these blooms to be open at any one time.

-With healthy foliage, high rust resistance, and outstanding sun resistance, it is my best red daylily to date.
+With healthy foliage, high rust-resistance, and outstanding sun resistance, it is my best red daylily to date.
+It is an early marning opener.
 Pod and pollen fertile, but pod difficult.
-It has moderate rate of increase. ($95.00 d.f.)
+It has a moderate rate of increase. ($95.00 d.f.)

 ROSE PINK SPARKLE

-These large seductive EMO flowers position themselves to face out at you and greet you at 6:30 a.m.
+These large seductive EMO flowers positioon themselves to face out at you and greet you at 6:30 a.m.
+The blooms are carried well above the foliage on very heavy scapes.
 With excellent sun resistance, they are still beautiful into the evening hours.
 This plant thrives in hot weather, with attractive blooms that last while lesser blooms fade and melt.

 RUNNING IN CIRCLES

-Sdlg 131-15 (sdlg x sdlg) 28″ E. Dor.
-7″ 5 br 25 buds (2018)
+Sdlg 131-15 (sdlg x sdlg) 7″ 28″ E Dor 5 br 25 buds

-If one wants to see a flower that really begs for attention, RUNNING IN CIRCLES is a candidate for that class.
+If one wants to see a flower that really begs for attention, Running in Circles is a candidate for that class.
 I absolutely adore this flower.
-It is a very early opener (opens during the night) and is always fully opened flat by 6 a.m.
-This early opening does cause some degradation by early evening, but the degradation is in substance only as it become softer textured.
+It is a very early opener (opens during the night) and is always fully opened flat by 6.a.m.
+This early opening does cause some degradation by early evening, but the degradation is in substance only as it becomes softer textured.
 The color and form remain stable throughout the day.
 The large size, with good growing conditions, remains constant.
 The flower form also remains constant but the pattern goes through variations depending on the temperature.
 It nearly always has some pattern, and is a pleasure to look at.
 The dominant pattern is the first one shown, with more solid bands appearing in cooler temperatures.

 SHAGGY PUMPKIN (SOLD OUT FOR 2024)